NotCookingRat/Rat-ting/README.md

 # Rat-ting
-5 3rd year high schooler trying to make there first game, hopefully.
+A few 3rd year high schooler trying to make there first game, hopefully.